MD-Studio/MDStudio_propka/README.md

     docker pull mdstudio/mdstudio_propka
     docker run (-d) mdstudio/mdstudio_propka

-In this mode you will first need to launch the MDStudio environment itself in order for the MDStudio ATB service to connect to it.
-You can unify this behaviour by adding the MDStudio ATB service to the MDStudio service environment as:
+In this mode you will first need to launch the MDStudio environment itself in order for the MDStudio propka service to connect to it.
+You can unify this behaviour by adding the MDStudio propka service to the MDStudio service environment as:

     MDStudio/docker-compose.yml: